 - Pour mixture over chicken and refrigerate several hours or overnight.

 - Place sliced peppers and onions in foil, toss with 2 tsp oil and a dash of salt/pepper.

 - Grill chicken and veggies for approximately 15-20 minutes.
 Or bake chicken in oven-safe dish sprayed with a bit of olive oil for 20-25 minutes at 400 degrees.
 Veggies will only take about 15-20 mins to bake

 - Cut chicken strips, serve with veggies, tortillas, lettuce and salsa.

 TIP: There’s an awesome All Natural Pulled Pork Loin I pick up at Walmart from Smithfield Naturals that is Hormone/Antibiotic/Preservative free.
-Usually I’ll get two and double this recipe so I can freeze extra protein for a busy night!
+Usually I’ll get two and double this recipe so I can freeze extra for a busy night!